Categories & Awards

 - Audio Special

-YouTube video, Insta-story or Twitch stream – the main competition is all about visual formats!
-You can submit your entry in the three main categories: the Young Scientist Award, the Scientist & Research Institution Award, and the Tandem Award, depending on your professional background.
-Entries must have appeared on a social media platform between 27 July 2020 and 8 February 2022 and be publicly accessible via a link.
+YouTube video, TikTok-Stitch, Insta Story or Twitch stream – the main competition is all about visual formats!
+You can submit your video in the three main categories: the Young Scientist Award, the Scientist & Research Institution Award, and the Tandem Award, depending on your professional background.
+Entries must have appeared on a social media platform between 9 February 2022 and 7 February 2023 and be publicly accessible via a link.
 The topic can be chosen freely, but the focus should be on your own research or work.
 Teams and research institutions can also submit entries.

 In addition, there are two special prizes, the Open Box Special and the Audio Special, which celebrate other scientific online formats.
-The Short & Crisp Award honours non-German-language videos and is awarded in conjunction with the SILBERSALZ Science & Media Festival.
+The Short & Crisp Award honours videos of all languages with english subtitles and is awarded in conjunction with the SILBERSALZ Science & Media Festival.
 The special categories are open to submissions from all interested parties, whether scientists or not.

 What can I win?